openvinotoolkit/training_extensions/pytorch_toolkit/utils/README.md

 * `--model-path` - path to a directory with Python file(s), containing description of a PyTorch model chosen for conversion.
 This parameter should be provided for public models that are not a part of torchvision package.
 * `--input-names` - space-separated (if several) names of input layers.
 The input layers names are presented by these values in the ONNX model.
 Indexes of layers are used if this argument was not provided.
 * `--output-names` - space-separated (if several) names of output layers.
 The output layers names are presented by these values in the ONNX model.
 Indexes of layers are used if this argument was not provided.

-Rrefer to `-h, --help` option to get the full list of script arguments.
+Refer to `-h, --help` option to get the full list of script arguments.

 ## Example